btramel/btramel/README.md

 - 👀 Going forward, I’m interested in making beautiful, useful, and accessible websites for brands, nonprofits, and creators.
 To that end I'm striving to become part of a team that's doing interesting work.

-- 🌱 In the meantime, if you need me, I'll be off building something -- I'm currently knee-deep in PHP and Python.
+- 🌱 In the meantime, if you need me, I'll be off building something -- I'm currently knee-deep in Svelte and NextJS.
 (Good odds I could be playing chess, cooking tacos, or managing a fantasy sports team, too.)

 - 📫 Drop me a line: <a href="http://mailto:bradtramel@gmail.com">bradtramel @ gmail dot com</a>